 The organisation carries out extensive communications, marketing and strategy to support its activities, on behalf of Auckland Council, and working in partnership with central government and private sector partners.
 Specific areas of ATEED activity that require commitment to marketing and communications include, but are not limited to:

-- ATEED is developing strategies to ensure Auckland has a proactive presence in key international markets as well as identifying and attracting business and foreign direct investment into our key sectors, infrastructure projects and key initiatives, including the screen sector.
+• ATEED ensures Auckland has a proactive presence in key international markets as well as identifying and attracting business and foreign direct investment into our key sectors, infrastructure projects and key initiatives, including the screen sector.

-- The Screen Auckland team issued a record 567 filming permits for public spaces across the region, for productions which were worth at least $165 million to the region’s economy.
+• The Screen Auckland team issued 617 filming permits for public spaces across the region.

-- ATEED worked with NZTE to deliver the Project Palace report, which outlined Auckland’s and New Zealand’s value proposition for foreign direct investment in hotels which can meet the needs of the booming tourism sector.
+• ATEED continued to work on the Government’s programme to attract hotel investment in areas of critical shortage, identifying potential sites in Auckland which would ideal for foreign direct investment in hotels which can meet the needs of the booming tourism sector.

 Building a culture of innovation and entrepreneurship

-- ATEED invests, on behalf of Council, in infrastructure that supports innovation, and the growth of high-tech, export-ready business.
-This includes two key projects: The FoodBowl – Te Ipu Kai, in Mangere, which worked with more than 200 companies in the year; and the development of the GridAKL innovation precinct in Wynyard Quarter which now has more than 50 tenants in the refurbished Lysaght Building, and has the first new build on target to open in 2017.
+• ATEED invests, on behalf of Council, in infrastructure that supports innovation, and the growth of high-tech, export-ready business.
+This includes the ongoing development of the GridAKL innovation precinct in Wynyard Quarter which now has more than 140 tenants in the three precinct buildings.

-- ATEED facilitates innovation in Auckland companies by delivering the Government’s Regional Business Partner Network (RBPN) programme across the region.
-ATEED actively managed nearly 900 Auckland companies, and helped them successfully apply for $1.5 million in Callaghan Innovation research and development grants, and $1.87 million of NZTE capability development vouchers.
+• ATEED facilitates innovation in Auckland companies by delivering the Government’s Regional Business Partner Network (RBP) programme across the region.
+ATEED actively managed nearly 900 Auckland companies, and helped them successfully apply for $3.52 million in Callaghan Innovation research and development grants, and $1.87 million of NZTE capability development vouchers.

-• ATEED’s Study Auckland team marketed Auckland to international fee-paying students who in 2015 were worth about $2 billion to the regional economy.
+• ATEED’s Study Auckland team marketed Auckland to international fee-paying students who in 2018 were worth about $2.76 billion to the regional economy.
 This included a range of projects to improve the Auckland experience for the 76,000 international students located in the city, and connect them with Auckland employers looking for talented workers post-graduation.